sungnga/react-revents/README.md

     ```
   - In the 'trash' icon Button element:
     - Add a name property and set it to photo.id
-    - Add a loading property and set it to `deleting.isDeletng && deleting.target === photo.id`.
+    - Add a loading property and set it to `deleting.isDeleting && deleting.target === photo.id`.
 The loading indicator will only run if isDeleting is true AND the deleting target is equal to photo.id, which is the name of the Button element
     - Add a disabled property and set it to `photo.url === profile.photoURL`.
 This prevents the user from deleting the photo if this photo is the profile photo.
 They would need to swap another photo for the profile photo first before deleting this particular photo
     - For onClick event handler,
       - call the handleDeletePhoto() method inside a callback function since we need to pass in parameters to the method